pjpoulose/claude-kickoff-playbook/security/NEGATIVE_SCENARIOS.md

 ---

-### NS-0005 — Context file too long: CoWork context window consumed before work begins
+### NS-0005 — Context file too long

 **Date:** April 2026
-**Project:** Sathia (Paul Poulose)
+**Project:** [anonymous]
 **Severity:** Low
 **Status:** Addressed — 400-word limit added to template guidelines

 ### What Happened
-The MEMORY.md file in the Sathia CoWork project was 554 words.
+The MEMORY.md file in the contributing project's CoWork setup was 554 words.
 During sessions where this file was read alongside START-HERE.md and INSTRUCTIONS.md, a significant portion of the context window was consumed before any task-specific content was loaded.
 Sessions started with less available context for actual work.

 ### Root Cause
 No word limit was specified for CONTEXT/ files in the original playbook templates.
 Files grew naturally as more context was added.